rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Synergy vs Monergism

-best take: Armenianism is a Calvinist dressing atound rational synergism, which can lead to semi-pelegianism and deism.
+best take: Armenianism is a Calvinist dressing around rational synergism, which can lead to semi-pelegianism and deism.
 Yet the culprit, the cause, is the rigid
  TULIP ideas of Calvinism, that is,